Zero Trust - Celerity Limited

 Manage & Transform Multi-cloud, Hybrid & On-premise

-Our Public Sector 2.0 roundtable brought together leaders from local government and healthcare to discuss how to build the right foundations for AI adoption and how data, AI, cyber and quantum can drive business transformation in public sector organisations.
+Our Public Sector 2.0 roundtable roadshow brought together leaders from local government and healthcare in London and Manchester to discuss how to build the right foundations for AI adoption.
+Leaders explored how opportunities with data, AI, cyber and quantum can drive business transformation in public sector organisations.
 The discussions revealed a shared determination to modernise operations, but also a recognition of the significant challenges that must be addressed first.

 Across every conversation, a key theme stood out: AI success depends as much on people and governance as on technology.